PaperFox56/PaperComp/README.md

 to run (where 'Compiler' and 'VM' are the executables).

-There is still nodoccumentation on the assembly language, feel free to use my example code as a guide.
+There is still no doccumentation for the assembly language, feel free to use my example code as a guide.